An axiomatic approach to virtual chains: Kuranishi presentations

 factors through a homeomorphism of the colimit with the boundary of $ \partial^{P_0} M$. \item given an arrow $\alpha \co P_0 \to P_1$, and a point $x$ in the interior of $\partial^{P_1} M$, there is a $G$-manifold $U$, and a natural transformation

-of functors on $\cQ^\alpha$, which $G$-equivariant for the trivial $G$-action on second factor, and whose restriction to the product of $U$ with a neighbourhood of $P_1 \in |\cQ^{P \to P_1} |$ is an open neighbourhood of the image of $x$ in $\partial^{P} M$. \end{enumerate}
+of functors on $\cQ^\alpha$, which is $G$-equivariant for the trivial $G$-action on second factor of the source, and whose restriction to the product of $U$ with a neighbourhood of $P_1 \in |\cQ^{P \to P_1} |$ is an open neighbourhood of the image of $x$ in $\partial^{P} M$. \end{enumerate}

-\end{defin} We note that Equation \ref{eq:local_model} specialises to the statement that $U$ is a $G$-invariant open neighbourhood of $x$ in $\partial^{P_1} M $. \begin{rem} Local linearity condition is the requirement that each orbit admit a $G$-invariant neighbourhood which is $G$-equivariantly homeomorphic to the total space of a vector bundle on the orbit, and hence is automatic in the smooth setting.
+\end{defin} We note that Equation \ref{eq:local_model} specialises to the statement that $U$ is a $G$-invariant open neighbourhood of $x$ in $\partial^{P_1} M $, because $P_1 \in |\cQ^{P \to P_1} |$ is a boundary point. \begin{rem} The local linearity condition is the requirement that each orbit admit a $G$-invariant neighbourhood which is $G$-equivariantly homeomorphic to the total space of a vector bundle on the orbit.
+This condition is automatically satisfied in the smooth setting.
 In its absence, there is essentially no control on the topology of the fixed point loci of $G$ or of the quotient space \cite{Bing1952}. \end{rem}

 We often abuse notation, and write $M$ for the manifold associated to the minimal element of $\cQ$; indeed, we can describe the data of a $\cQ$-manifold as a stratification on $M$ in the manner of \cite[Definition 2.15]{Pardon2019}.
 However, our point of view allows us to functorially associate to each element $P \in \cQ$ the $ \partial^{P} \cQ $-manifold $\partial^P M$, where $\partial^{P} \cQ$ is the under category of $P$ (i.e. the category of arrows in $\cQ$ with source $P$).